jcsodenkamp/jcsodenkamp.github.io/_posts/2022-10-14-code-platoon.md

 ---
-title: 'Future Blog Post'
+title: 'What it's like to attend Code Platoom'
-subtitle: 'Under Construction'
+subtitle: 'A student's journey with Sierra Platoon'
 date: 2022-02-27 00:00:00
-description: This page will show links to a blog post.
+description: This page will show videos.
 featured_image: '/images/demo/sierra.png'
 ---